vanhoefm/mc-mitm/README.md

 You can execute the script before or after the targeted client connects to the network.
 If you want to intercept or target the connection process you have to start the script first and then connect with the target client to the network.
-Otherwise, when targeting data frames.
+Otherwise, when targeting data frames, you can first start the client and afterwards start the script.
 The script will output **"Established MitM position against client"** in green when the machine-in-the-middle position has been successfully established.

+Optional arguments:

+- `--debug`: output extra debugging information.

+## 3.2.
+Example with simulated interfaces

+You can try out the script, and confirm that basic functionality works, by running the script in a simualted test environment (e.g., in a virtual machine).
+This is done by using simualted Linux Wi-Fi interface.
+Enable these simulated interfaces as follows:

+	modprobe mac80211_hwsim radios=4

+Now run the example target (real) AP that we will attack:

+	# We use the unmodified hostapd instance of the operating system
+	cd mc-mitm
+	sudo hostapd hostapd/hostapd_example.conf

+Let's now start the machine-in-the-middle script that will wait for a victim to connect:

+	cd mc-mitm/research
+	sudo su
+	source venv/bin/activate
+	./mc-mitm.py wlan2 wlan3 testnetwork --target 02:00:00:00:01:00 --continuous-csa --tid

+Notice that in this example we will target a specific client MAC address.
+Targeting a specific test client improves the reliability of the attack (frames will be acknowleged and not needlessly retransmitted).
+Now start the victim client:

+	cd mc-mitm
+	sudo wpa_supplicant -D nl80211 -i wlan1 -c wpa_supplicant/client_example.conf

+The script should now established a MitM between the client and AP.
+See [example output](#example) for the expected output of the script.

 <a id="notes"></a>
 # 4. Experimental notes

-To experiment with the attack in practice I have found it useful to:
+To experiment with the attack in practice, with real Wi-Fi dongles, I have found it useful to:

 - Put the target network on channel 1 or 11.
 The rogue AP will be put on a "far away" channel, reducing possible cross-channel interference in the multi-channel MitM.